T. R. Rajakumari

 Thanjavur Radhakrishnan Rajayee (5 May 1922 – 20 September 1999), better known by her screen name T. R. Rajakumari, was an Indian actress, Carnatic singer and dancer.
-She has been called the first "dreamy girl" of Tamil cinema.
+She has been called the first "dream girl" of Tamil cinema.

 Film career

-Rajayee made her film debut in Kumara Kulothungan, which was produced in 1938–39 but was released in 1941 after Kacha Devayani.
+Rajayee made her film debut in Kumara Kulothungan, which was produced in 1938–39 but was released in 1941, after Kacha Devayani.
 In the initial ads, her name appeared as T. R. Rajayee, but later in the film, she was credited as T. R. Rajalakshmi.
 Her second film, Mandharavathi, directed by D.S.
 Marconi, was also released in 1941.
 Kacha Devayani (1941) was a hit and helped launch her career in movies.
 There is some confusion about which film she actually made her debut in, as the director of Kacha Devayani K. Subramaniam, later insisted that he was the one who introduced her to films.
 In 1944, Rajakumari starred in the record-breaking film Haridas alongside M. K. Thyagaraja Bhagavathar and gained recognition for her glamorous portrayal.

 In her Tamil film career, Rajakumari acted as the female lead opposite many major film stars, including Thyagaraja Bhagavathar, T. R. Mahalingam, K. R. Ramasamy, P. U. Chinnappa, M. G. Ramachandran and Sivaji Ganesan.
 She also started a film production company (with her brother T. R. Ramanna) called "R. R. Pictures" and produced films like Vaazhapirandhavan (1953), Koondukkili (1954), Gul-E-Bagaavali (1955), Paasam (1962), Periya Idathu Penn (1963), Panam Padaithavan (1965) and Parakkum Paavai (1966).
 Her last film as an actress was Vanambadi (1963).